LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

-LeBron James and the rest of the Los Angeles Lakers take on the Golden State Warriors in the NBA Playoffs on Tuesday, at 10:00 PM ET.
+LeBron James and his Los Angeles Lakers teammates take the court versus the Golden State Warriors in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.

-Below we will look at James' stats and trends, helping you make good picks on prop bets.
+Let's dive into the prop bets available for James, using stats and trends to make good predictions.

 LeBron James Prop Bets vs. the Warriors